canton7/s3-tar-backup/README.md

 always_full = <bool>

 ; You have have multiple lines of the following types.
-; Value from here and from your profiles will be combined source = </path/to/another/source>
+; Values from here and from your profiles will be combined source = </path/to/another/source>
 source = </path/to/another/source>
 exclude = </some/dir>